33 No‑Microwave Work Lunches That Won’t Make You Feel Like You’ve Given Up

 12) Mediterranean Lentil Salad

-Lentils are great for lunch because they can be eaten cold, and they fill you up without the mid-afternoon crash.
-I like them with cucumber, roasted red pepper, parsley, and feta, plus lemon and olive oil.
-Even if your morning was chaotic, this makes you feel both lucky and skilled.
-If you’d like a little extra bite, toss in some arugula at the last minute.
+Lentils are great for lunches, even when they are cool, and they fill you up without making you tired later in the day.
+I love them with cucumber, roasted red pepper, parsley and feta along with some lemon and olive oil.
+No matter how crazy your morning is, this meal will make you feel both lucky and skilled.
+If you want a peppery taste, add some arugula at the end.

 13) Pesto Chicken Salad